-Hospital-grade electric breast pumps (rental only) may be covered for infant members who:
+Hospital-grade electric breast pumps (rental only) may be covered for infant or maternal members who:

-- Demonstrate a medical inability to suck/swallow breast milk sufficiently to sustain growth and development.
-Examples: Cleft palate, craniofacial abnormalities, failure to thrive, ankyloglossia or prematurity < 37 weeks.
-Coverage ends when the infant breastfeeds successfully.
-OR - Are in a hospital setting, such as the neonatal intensive care unit (NICU), where the mother cannot be present at times when feeding is appropriate.
-Coverage ends when hospitalization ends unless the infant returns home with an applicable diagnosis.
+• Demonstrate a medical inability to suck/swallow breast milk sufficiently to sustain growth and development.
+Examples include but are not limited to: Cleft palate, craniofacial abnormalities, failure to thrive, ankyloglossia or prematurity < 37 weeks.
+Coverage ends when the infant breastfeeds successfully, OR

+• Are in a hospital setting, such as the neonatal intensive care unit (NICU), where the lactating person cannot be present at times when feeding is appropriate.
+Coverage ends when hospitalization ends unless the infant returns home with an applicable diagnosis, OR
-OR

-For maternal members who:

-- Are hospitalized and cannot be present for the infant at times when feeding is appropriate (most hospitals have electric breast pumps that can be used by hospitalized mothers, so this would be a rare occurrence).
-Coverage ends upon return home, OR - Must temporarily pump and/or discard, due to a medical condition or treatment to initiate or sustain milk production.
-Coverage ends when the milk no longer needs to be pumped and/or discarded, OR - Had a multiple birth (e.g., twins or triplets) delivery.
-Coverage ends when breast-feeding at the breast is established consistently with good milk transfer, OR - Have an anatomical breast problem, which may resolve with the use of a hospital-grade electric breast pump.
-Coverage ends when breast-feeding at the breast is established consistently with good milk transfer.
+• Must temporarily pump and/or discard, due to a medical condition or treatment to initiate or sustain milk production.
+Coverage ends when the milk no longer needs to be pumped and/or discarded, OR

+• Had a multiple birth (e.g., twins or triplets) delivery.
+Coverage ends when breast-feeding at the breast is established consistently with good milk transfer, OR

+• Have an anatomical breast problem, which may resolve with the use of a hospital-grade electric breast pump.
+Coverage ends when breast-feeding at the breast is established consistently with good milk transfer, OR

+• Need a hospital grade pump to maintain adequate milk supply because a personal use pump does not work effectively to maintain an adequate milk supply for the member.